Robotto/DigLit/README.md

       trees = 2
       rockets = 3

-      (I DON'T OWN THE IMAGES IN THE 3 FOLDERS, I JUST BORROWED THEM OFF SOME GOOGLE IMAGE SEACHES)
+      (I DO NOT OWN THE IMAGES IN THE 3 FOLDERS, I JUST BORROWED THEM OFF SOME GOOGLE IMAGE SEACHES)

       Whichever currently chosen jpg is the one which is used in the greenscreen algo.

-      that's all folks :)
+      that is all :)

       I hereby disclaim all rights to the code. feel free to use this code and edit, sell, buy, republish-taking-credit or print-out-and-eat it.